By Chris Carmichael

 Don’t worry about what you can’t change.

-I’m 53 and I don’t complain because in my view growing older is a privilege denied to many.
+I’m almost 54 and I don’t complain because in my view growing older is a privilege denied to many.
 I’m not as light or as powerful as I was 30 years ago, but I’m doing pretty well for being a husband, father, and business owner.
 There’s no fountain of youth, so I work hard to keep this 53-year-old body as fit as I can.
 And I push myself to my limits in training and competition because I enjoy and crave the sensation of giving everything I have – even if what I have to give isn’t as much as it used to be.
 To be an athlete is to delight in the sensation of pushing yourself, and that’s something that age cannot take from you.
 So, don’t worry about whether you’re maximum potential is declining because of age.
 If it is, it is.
 What you can control is what you do with the physical potential you have.

 Make hay while the sun shines